pchoudhari/QnAMakerBackupRestore/AzFunctions/README.md

 5. Clone this GitHub repository.

-   In the Azure cloud shell, clone this [GitHub repository](https://github.com/pchoudhari/QnAMakerBackupRestore).
+   In the Azure cloud shell, clone this [GitHub repository](https://github.com/pchoudhari/QnAMakerBackupRestore) to the `git-repos` directory.
 Refer to the command snippet below.

    ```bash
    # Create the root directory to store all your projects.